ryanccrawford/bamazon/README.md

 You now should be able to run ```$ node main.js``` to start the app.

-The app has 3 screens:
+The app has 4 screens:
+1. Splash Screen and Jump Screen to get to the other Screens
-1. Customer Facing
+2. Customer Facing
-2. Manager (For adding new stock and new products)
+3. Manager (For adding new stock and new products)
-3. Supervisor, for running reports and adding departments
+4. Supervisor, for running reports and adding departments

 You can select any of the menu items and the app will take you to the one you select